 The manufacturer recommends maintenance yearly and can deny warranty claims if it has not been done.
 The benefit is you may be able to find a problem and address it before it causes a major breakdown later.
 Waiting until problems arise will leave you in a hurry and with limited options.
 Not all companies perform the same maintenance, watch out for free or low-cost maintenance offers, “tune-ups”, nothing is free, those visits often turn into sales calls where the technicians are not paid unless you buy something.
 If your system is older than 5-years old or it’s been a couple of years, we would recommend it at least once a year, twice if you have a natural gas furnace, natural gas systems can release harmful amounts of CO gas which is odorless and very harmful even can cause death.

 Which Filter should I use?

 Most AC Systems are not designed for the expensive filters that are heavily marketed and claim to be better for indoor air quality, imagine drinking a shake with a coffee straw, most high grade filters choke the air down and force the system to work harder and can affect the reliability of your system.
 We recommend using the basic fiberglass filters and replace them every 30-days.
 If you have asthma or concerns about your indoor air quality have us visit for a free estimate of products available to help you breathe cleaner fresher air without forcing your system to work harder than it should.

 When is the best time to buy a New system?

 When you aren’t using it!
 Manufacturer’s incentivize systems in the fall and spring with cashback and financing promotions, installers are also able to perform their job without high summer temperatures which allows a longer installation window without safety concerns.
 Milder weather allows for time to collect a few different bids and shop for the best value and make an informed decision.
-Be sure to do your research on the installing contractor, if you would like a free contractor checklist, contact our office for a no obligation checklist.
+Be sure to do your research on the installing contractor, if you would like a free contractor checklist, contact us for a no-obligation checklist.

 Which System is the best, which is the worst?